-Interestingly, the governance model of IPSPs is primarily based on the governing board, while the management office and external audit are less present (Table 80).
-Other forms of governing bodies are publishing committees, councils (faculty or editorial), teams for IPSP's digital collections management, offices, editors-in-chief, editorial boards and faculty management.
+Interestingly, the governance model of IPSPs is primarily based on the governing board, while the management office and external audit are less present (Table 40).
+Other forms or governing bodies are publishing committees, councils (faculty or editorial), teams for IPSP's digital collections management, offices, editors-in-chief, editorial boards and faculty management.